 The Board has established an ongoing process for identifying, evaluating and managing risk on behalf of the Group.
-Further details of the Group's principal risks and uncertainties can be found in the Strategic Report above and details of the Group's internal controls can be found below.
-Details of the Group's hedging policies are set out in the Strategic Report above.
+Further details of the Group's principal risks and uncertainties can be found in the Strategic Report on pages 24 to 28 and details of the Group's internal controls can be found on page 43.
+Details of the Group's hedging policies are set out in the Strategic Report on page 18.